LeStolz/XR-Interactive/README.md

   - **Trackers:** The other interfaces with the Vive headset, its trackers, and its base stations.
 As we do not render anything on the Vive headset, a display port to HDMI adapter is good enough to connect the headset to the laptop.
   - _Note:_ We cannot have 1 laptop to do both as the Vive headset and the projector are both treated as external monitors thus confusing the headset's drivers.
 - **Origin marker:** A 43.3cm x 43.3cm ARUCO marker placed on the floor used as the common origin between devices and for detecting the floor.
 Marker must be seen by ZED during calibration and can be scanned by headset users.
-- **Large display** A large display large enough to fit 3 34cm x 34cm ARUCO markers at any of its 3 corners (preferrably with buffer space between the markers).
+- **Large display:** A large display large enough to fit 3 34cm x 34cm ARUCO markers at any of its 3 corners (preferrably with buffer space between the markers).
 All 3 markers (thus corners) must be seen by ZED during calibration.
 - **Headset:** Any headset (preferrably the Hololens or the Quest 3) with camera feed access to scan the origin marker.

 ### Communication Protocol